TV / Film Projects

 Jorja A. Brown

-Jorja has worked at The Walt Disney Company in various divisions, including Strategic Planning, and Corporate Administration.
-Domestic Television played a large part in her time there as she was involved in Development, Affiliate Relations, Marketing, Public Relations and Administration.
-She also worked at Miramax Television (at the time owned by Disney) reporting to the Chairman.
+Jorja worked over 15 years for The Walt Disney Company in various divisions, including Strategic Planning and Corporate Administration.
+But Domestic Television played the largest part in her tenure there, where she worked in Development, Affiliate Relations, Marketing, PR and Administration.
+She also worked for Miramax Television (Disney-owned) reporting to the Chairman.

 inKlein Productions is proud to present award-winning screenwriter and author, Ruth Campbell’s newest screenplay and books.
 In addition to winning the prestigious Walt Disney Studios/ABC Writers Fellowship, Ruth has been a finalist and double-semifinalist in the Austin Film Festival and a three-time semifinalist in the AMPAS Nicholl Fellowships, among many others.